Gazipur Agricultural University: Research and publications

 Besides the university publishes An Informative Magazine about its various activities called "GAU Barta".

 GAU has developed 44 improved varieties of vegetables, cereals, pulses, fruits and flowers which are commercially cultivated by farmers throughout Bangladesh due to their high yield and nutritional potentials.

 World ranking

-In the SCImago Institutions Rankings for 2024, BSMRAU Ranks 4477th in the world and 25th of 41 in Bangladesh.
+In the SCImago Institutions Rankings for 2024, GAU Ranks 4477th in the world and 25th of 41 in Bangladesh.